 When DTCs are erased from the vehicle's computer memory, the I/M Readiness Monitor Status program resets the status of all Monitors to a not run "flashing" condition.
-To set all of the Monitors to a DONE status, an OBD 2 Drive Cycle must be performed.
-Refer to your vehicle's service manual for information on how to perform an OBD 2 Drive Cycle for the vehicle under test.
+To set all of the Monitors to a DONE status, an OBD2 Drive Cycle must be performed.
+Refer to your vehicle's service manual for information on how to perform an OBD2 Drive Cycle for the vehicle under test.

-- The Code Reader must be connected to the vehicle's DLC to erase the codes from the computer's memory.
-If you press the ERASE button when the Code Reader is not connected to the vehicle's DLC, the erase instruction screen displays. - 1.
-If not connected already, connect the Code Reader to the vehicle's DLC, and turn the ignition "On."
-(If the Code Reader is already connected and linked to the vehicle's computer, proceed directly to step 3.
+The Code Reader must be connected to the vehicle's DI C to erase the codes from the computer's memory.
+If you press the ERASE 😁 button when the Code Reader is not connected to the vehicle's DLC. the erase instruction screen displays.

+The Erase function can be performed only from the OBD2 DTC screen.
+The Erase function cannot be performed while the Code Reader is in "enhanced" mode.

+- 1. If not connected already, connect the Code Reader to the vehicle's DLC, and turn the ignition "On."
+(If the Code Reader is already connected and linked to the vehicle's computer, proceed directly to step 4.
 If not, continue to step 2.) - 2.
-Perform the Code Retrieval procedure as described on page 19.
-Wait until the codes are displayed on the Code Readers LCD and then proceed to step 3. - Press and release the ERASE button.
-A confirmation message shows on the LCD display.

-- If you are sure you want to proceed press the ERASE button again to erase DTCs from the vehicle's computer. - If you do not want to continue with the erase process, press the POWER/LINK 😁 button to exit the erase mode. - 4.
-If you chose to erase DTCs, a progress screen displays while the erase function is in progress. - When the erase process has completed, the Code Reader automatically re-links to the vehicle, and displays any new information retrieved.
-Some of the Monitor icons will be flashing to indicate that the Monitors have been re-set.
+Turn the ignition on.
+DO NOT start the engine.
+Press and release the POWER/LINK for button to establish communication with the vehicle's computer. - 3.
+Press and release the ERASE Press and release the ERASE relation.
+A confirmation message shows on the LCD display. - If you are sure you want to proceed, press the ERASE button again to erase DTCs from the vehicle's computer. - If you do not want to continue with the erase process, press the POWER/LINK for button to exit the erase mode. - 4.
+If you chose to erase DTCs, a progress screen displays while the erase function is in progress. - If the erase was successful, a confirmation message shows on the LCD display.
+Press the POWER/LINK Correst button to return to the DTC screen.

+If the erase was not successful, an advisory message shows on the LCD display.
+Verify that the Code Reader is properly connected to the vehicle's DLC and that the ignition is on, then repeat steps 2 and 3, above.

 Erasing DTCs does not fix the problem(s) that caused the code(s) to be set.
-If proper repairs to correct the problem that caused the code(s) to be set are not made, the code(s) will appear again (and the check engine light will illuminate) as soon as the vehicle is driven long enough for its Monitors to complete their testing.
+If proper repairs to correct the problem(s) that caused the code(s) to be set are not made, the code(s) will appear again (and the check engine light will illuminate) as soon as the vehicle is driven long enough for its Monitors to complete their testing.